• Skip to primary navigation

 No, we are not Medicare and we are not part of Medicare or the government.
 We are a national, non-profit law organization.
 We work to advance access to Medicare and quality health care through all sorts of advocacy on behalf of older and disabled people.

-1. Can anyone contact the Center for help – and you will take their case?
+3. Can anyone contact CMA for help – and you will take their case?

-Anyone can contact the Center to obtain information and assistance with our many self-help packets, available for free on our extensive website, but the Center is only funded to provide direct legal assistance for people from Connecticut.
+Anyone can contact CMA to obtain information and assistance with our many self-help packets, available for free on our extensive website, but CMA is only funded to provide direct legal assistance for people from Connecticut.
 We have substantive priorities and sometimes represent people outside CT with those concerns – including, for example, obtaining Medicare to maintain or slow decline, not just to improve an individual’s condition, eliminating hospital observation status, and advancing Medicare coverage for oral health care, effective off-label medications, and prostheses.

 In addition to our over-arching goal of preserving a structurally sound Medicare program, we have substantive priorities including obtaining Medicare to maintain or slow decline, not just to improve an individual’s condition, eliminating hospital observation status, preserving a comprehensive Medicare program, and advancing Medicare coverage for oral health care, effective off-label medications, and Medicare coverage of prostheses and durable medical equipment.

-1. Who works for Center for Medicare Advocacy?
+5. Who works for the Center for Medicare Advocacy?

 The Jimmo v.
-Sebelius settlement is our most recent victory.
+Sebelius settlement is one of our most important victories.
 Jimmo requires that Medicare rules and decision-makers provide coverage for skilled nursing and therapy needed to maintain a person’s condition, rather than apply an illegal standard requiring a beneficiary to improve in order to receive coverage for their care.

 We are often asked to testify in Congress and weigh in on legislation.
 Examples include such topics as Medicare appeals, hospital observation status, Medicare Advantage participant rights, access to durable medical equipment and prostheses.

-Our Executive Director, Judith Stein, founded the Center in 1986.
+Our Executive Director, Judith Stein, founded CMA in 1986.
 Back then it was just her and a Total Phone.
-Now the Center is a nationally known force for the protection of Medicare and Medicare beneficiaries.
+Now CMA is a nationally known force for the protection of Medicare and Medicare beneficiaries.

-The Center works with many other organizations, including the John A. Hartford Foundation, the Jeffrey P. Ossen Family Foundation, Team Gleason, the National Committee to Preserve Social Security and Medicare, Leadership Council of Aging Organizations, Justice in Aging, Medicare Rights Center, Vermont Legal Aid, AARP, the Christopher & Dana Reeve Foundation, CT Health Foundation and others.
+CMA works with many other organizations, including Arnold Ventures, the John A. Hartford Foundation, the Jeffrey P. Ossen Family Foundation, Team Gleason, the National Committee to Preserve Social Security and Medicare, Leadership Council of Aging Organizations, Justice in Aging, Medicare Rights Center, Vermont Legal Aid, AARP, the Christopher & Dana Reeve Foundation, CT Health Foundation and others.

 Lyndon Johnson!
 But if you mean current and future candidates, look to those who favor a strong traditional program, rather than further fragmentation and privatization, which has proven to be fiscally wasteful, and ineffective for our neediest beneficiaries.